SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects_V2.md

 ```

 #### Option 1: UserInfoHolder
 It is also still possible to use the `UserInfoHolder` to obtain the `XSUserInfo` object.

 #### Option 2: XSUserInfoAdapter
-You can use `XSUserInfoAdapter`:
+You can use `XSUserInfoAdapter` which requires additionally `com.sap.cloud.security:java-security`:
 ```java
 try {
 	XSUserInfo userInfo = new XSUserInfoAdapter(token);